 - 1. Amendments to these regulations are adopted separately by the Dean. - 2.
-Amendments that are applicable to the current academic year will be made only if they would not reasonably damage the interests of students. - 3.
-Amendments to these regulations may not lead to disadvantageous changes to any decisions that have been made with regard to individual students.
+Amendments that are applicable to the current academic year will be made only if they do not reasonably damage the interests of students. - 3.
+Amendments to these regulations may not lead to disadvantageous changes to any decisions that have been made with regard to individual students. - 4.
+In the event of unforeseen circumstances or measures, the Dean may decide to deviate from these regulations, including the actual form of the education and any compulsory attendance requirements.
+This also means that the provisions in the study guide may be deviated from.